PurpleGuitar/python-kickstart-project/readme.md

 -   `make lint` to run mypy and pylint on source and tests.
 -   `make test` to discover and run tests with coverage.
 -   `make format` to reformat Python source files and readme.md.
+-   `make build` to build the project into an executable.

 # Virtual Environment